jackjliew/ai-openscale/getting-started.md

 - **A Watson Machine Learning (WML) service instance** connected to your {{site.data.keyword.Bluemix_notm}} account.
 This is where you store your AI models and deployments.

-    *Note*: For the current release, only the Watson Machine Learning framework is supported.
+    For the current release, only the Watson Machine Learning framework is supported.
+    {: note}

-    *Note*: The WML service instance must be present in the same {{site.data.keyword.Bluemix_notm}} account as the {{site.data.keyword.aios_short}} instance.
+    The WML service instance must be present in the same {{site.data.keyword.Bluemix_notm}} account as the {{site.data.keyword.aios_short}} instance.
+    {: note}

 - **A PostgreSQL database** connected to your {{site.data.keyword.Bluemix_notm}} account.
 This is where you store payload, feedback, and measurement data.

-    *Note*: For the current release, only a PostgreSQL database is supported.
+    For the current release, only a PostgreSQL database is supported.
+    {: note}

-    *Note*: The PostgreSQL database must be present in the same {{site.data.keyword.Bluemix_notm}} account as the {{site.data.keyword.aios_short}} instance.
+    The PostgreSQL database must be present in the same {{site.data.keyword.Bluemix_notm}} account as the {{site.data.keyword.aios_short}} instance.
+    {: note}

 - **An AI model**, deployed in the WML service instance.